CharaVerKys/dota_accs_db_web/README.md

 # dota_accs_db_web
 web-app for organizing accs data
 ---
-This app was created privately, but remains unreleased due to being aborted by client, and using express.js, vue.js (as library), sccs.
+This app was created privately, but remains unreleased due to being aborted by client, and using express.js, vue.js (as library), scss.
 As of now this app is not complete.
 At least need to reorganize code, add password encryption in DB and after deploy recreate with vue.cli This is my first full-stack(api) project and it have some architectural mistakes.